eunice-mene18/LITA-Capstone-Project-Analysis/README.md

 ## Overview

 This project provides a comprehensive analysis of sales performance data for a retail store, leveraging advanced data exploration techniques to extract actionable insights.
 The objective is to understand key sales metrics such as top-selling products, regional performance, and monthly sales trends.
-The findings are visualized through an interactive Power BI dashboard, allowing stakeholders to make informed decisions based on data-driven insights.
+The findings are visualized through an interactive dashboard using Excel spreadsheet and sql RDBMS, allowing stakeholders to make informed decisions based on data-driven insights.

 ## Table of Contents